Erika Jayne Accused Of Being ‘Raunchy’ On ‘Dancing With The Stars’

 Erika Jayne made her Dancing With the Stars debut on Monday night and her performance may have been a bit too “raunchy” for some.

-According to a new report, Erika Jayne was “seemingly s**t-shamed” after taking to the ballroom floor in racy red outfit and engaging in a her first dance, the salsa, with partner Gleb Savchenko.
+According to a new report, Erika Jayne was “seemingly s**t-shamed” after taking to the ballroom floor in a racy red outfit and engaging in her first dance, the salsa, with partner Gleb Savchenko.

 “[Erika Jayne] is always a big proponent of women of any age owning their sexuality and doing what they want to do, so her over-the-top, highly stylized Dancing With The Stars performance hit all the right notes,” Bustle revealed to readers days ago.
 “Unfortunately, judge Len Goodman didn’t feel the same way.”